Be the first to measure and contribute air quality data to your community

 live AQI index

-PM2.5 concentration in Srinagar air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Srinagar is currently 4.8 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app